Cantonese opera: History

 There is debate about the origins of Cantonese opera, but it is generally accepted that opera was brought from the northern part of China and slowly migrated to the southern province of Guangdong in the late 13th century, during the late Southern Song dynasty.
 In the 12th century, there was a theatrical form called the Nanxi or "Southern drama", which was performed in public theatres of Hangzhou, then capital of the Southern Song.
 With the invasion of the Mongol army, Emperor Gong of the Song dynasty fled with hundreds of thousands of Song people into Guangdong in 1276.
 Among them were Nanxi performers from Zhejiang, who brought Nanxi into Guangdong and helped develop the opera traditions in the south.
+During the reign of Emperor Qianlong (1736-1795), Foshan had become home to most Cantonese opera troupes, who formed an association called "Qionghua Guild" (瓊花會館).
+Later, the Barwo Guild (八和會館) was founded in Huangsha District, Guangzhou during the Guangxu period.

-Many well-known operas performed today, such as Tai Nui Fa originated in the Ming Dynasty and The Purple Hairpin originated in the Yuan Dynasty, with lyrics and scripts in Cantonese.
-Until the 20th century all the female roles were performed by males.
+Many well-known operas performed today, such as Tai Nui Fa originated in the Ming Dynasty and The Purple Hairpin, The Orphan of Zhao, Romance of the Western Chamber and The Departed Soul of a Beautiful Maiden originated in the Yuan Dynasty, with lyrics and scripts in Cantonese.
+During the Ming and Qing dynasties, strict imperial laws prohibited men and women from performing together on stage to preserve public morality.
+Because of this, public opera troupes were strictly all-male, forcing men to train extensively to sing in falsetto and mimic feminine movements.
+The 1920s and 1930s marked a major transition in Cantonese opera where cross-dressing actresses became massive box-office draws.
+Audiences fell in love with the refined, gentle, and highly romanticised aesthetic of female performers playing the man mou sang (文武生, lit. civil-and-martial male lead) role.
+Legendary actress Yam Kim-fai solidified this tradition in Cantonese opera.
+Her natural ability to sing flawlessly in pinghou (平喉, a lower, masculine register) made her an absolute superstar as a romantic male lead, creating a standard that female opera students still emulate today.